 - Heat the oven to 375°F (190°C).

 - Heat oil in a large skillet over medium-low heat.
-Add onion and bell pepper.
-Cook gently until very soft, about 15 minutes.
-Add garlic and cook until tender.
-Stir in cumin, paprika and cayenne.
+Add onion and bell pepper, and saute until very soft, about 15 minutes.
+Add garlic and saute for 1 more minute.
+Stir in cumin, paprika and cayenne*.

-- Pour in tomatoes.
+- Pour in the canned tomatoes** with the sauce.
 Season with salt and pepper, and simmer until tomatoes have thickened, about 10 minutes.
 Stir in crumbled feta.

 - Gently crack eggs into skillet over tomatoes.
 Season with salt and pepper.